pip-services/pip-services-docs/content/en/getting_started/recipes/connection_utils/_index.md

 ### Utility # 1: composeUri

 The composeUri() method creates a URI based on the information given via a ConfigParams object.
-It also accepts default values for protocol and port, which are used when the ConfigParams object doesn’t provide this information.
+It also accepts default values for protocol and port, which are used when the ConfigParams object doesn't provide this information.

 The syntax of this command is